What is Compassion Cultivation Training (CCT)?

 Compassion cultivation can also support one’s own health, happiness, and well-being.
 Preliminary research suggests that CCT and similar programs can increase self-compassion and self-care, reduce stress, anxiety, and depression, and enhance connection with others.

 CCT is designed to support anyone who wants to cultivate compassion for themselves and for others.
 This includes sustainability professionals, environmental and social justice activists, parents, educators, healthcare professionals, therapists, executives, public servants, and people in a wide range of professions and life contexts.
 No previous meditation experience is required.

-Click here to learn more about upcoming Compassion Cultivation Trainings in Vancouver, BC.
+Click here to learn more about upcoming Compassion Cultivation Trainings in BC.